 Oxaloacetate, however, does not readily permeate through the mitochondrial membrane and thus requires conversion to a compound that could diffuse out of the mitochondria.
 This is achieved mainly by its conversion to malate, which readily passes through the mitochondrial membrane.
 In the cytoplasm, malate is reconverted to oxaloacetate.

 The hydrolysis of fructose diphosphate to form fructose-6-phosphate requires a specific fructose diphosphatase.
-Fructose-6-phosphate also requires a specific glucose-6-phosphatase for its conversion to Glucose.
+Fructose-6-phosphate also requires a specific glucose-6-phosphatase for its conversion to glucose.
 Both the abovementioned specific enzymes are found only in liver and kidney tissues.

 4. Glycerol to Glucose

 Glycerol arising from the breakdown of triacylglycerides is also a good source for the synthesis of glucose in the liver.
-It requires initial phosphorylation by ATP followed by reduction to form DHAP (Dihydroxyacetone phosphate), which enters the pathway of gluconeogenesis.
+It requires initial phosphorylation by ATP followed by reduction to form DHAP (dihydroxyacetone phosphate), which enters the pathway of gluconeogenesis.

 Importance of Gluconeogenesis